-With a similar flavor and the ease of controlling the quantities used, it is easy to recreate a dish which is why it is the best substitute for lemongrass.
+With a similar flavor and the ease of controlling the quantities used, it is easy to recreate a dish, which is why it’s the best option in most cases.

 If you can’t get fresh lemon juice, the flavor might not be as strong, and it can be more acidic.
 So store-purchased lemon juice should not be the first substitute that you consider.
 However, it goes well in dishes like Thai curries with other flavors to balance out some of the acidity, with this being the case.

 Another great option is Lemongrass Paste.
 If you can’t get fresh lemongrass or lemon juice, it might be an option you prefer.
 It can last a long time and can be purchased online, so it is easy to keep on hand for emergencies.
 It works well in all kinds of dishes, from curries to broths and more.

 You can dilute lemongrass paste by placing it into a bowl and adding a tablespoon or two of hot water before adding it to your dish.
 Doing this will also allow you to understand better how strong the flavor will be when you add it during cooking.

 4. Kaffir Lime Leaves

 Kaffir Lime Leaves are often widely available to purchase either online or in grocery stores.
 This fact makes them an accessible and viable replacement for lemongrass.

 What about flavor?
 They are not as powerful as some of the other options on this list, but they offer some lemon-like middle notes that will work their way into curry, soup, and similar dishes.